Ashleyzawadi/insta-clone/README.md

-### An application that mimics the image sharing network, Instagram
+### An application that the image sharing network, Instagram